Code-Institute-Submissions/smolies/README.md

 * GitHub Python Template from [Code Institute](https://codeinstitute.net/ie/)
 * The inspiration for this project came from the 90s nostalgia and my love for old games like *Tamagotchi*.
 * Python pet game functions flow inspiration and guidance came from two absolutely great tutorials:
     * [YT tutorial from MJ Codes](https://www.youtube.com/watch?v=7m6O9zqZFZ8).
 This video helped me to understand better the concept of pet game, and Python classes.
-I dodn't use the code itself, but took an inspiration for some of my own game functions.
+I didn't use the code in it's working shape itself, but took an inspiration for some of my own game functions.
 Huge thank you!
     * [Gabriel's video How to Make a Pet Simulator](https://junilearning.com/blog/coding-projects/python-pet-simulator/) - absolutely great source, that at the end turned into a base of my pet game.
-WOnderfully explained dictionaries, function flow, game testing in the process of creating and shown best habits of commenting and docstringing code.
+Wonderfully explained dictionaries, function flow, game testing in the process of creating and shown best habits of commenting and docstringing code.
 Couldn't be more greatful for this resource!
 * [Stack Overflow](https://stackoverflow.com/) helped me in many situations with small and big Python issues.
 Very grateful for the knowledgeable community of Stack Overflow.
 * [Code Intitute's Slack](https://slack.com/) CI community provided all necessary help throughout the project development.
 Huge thank you to all the Slack CI fellow students, especially my MSLETB group, [Elvira](https://github.com/Elvira-94) and Dan for their time and help with code issue no one could solve, my mentor [Chris Quinn](https://github.com/10xOXR), my CI msletb-nov-2021 cohort facilitator [Kasia Bogucka](https://github.com/bezebee), and my boyfriend Dino, who provided great help and supported me even in the most stressful moments of developing this project.
 Thank you all!!!